mawah/ImageClassificationAzureMLWorkBench/Part 1_ Image Classification Azure ML Workbench.md

 <p align="center"><img src="/Images/Azure-ML-Workbench-Outputs-Model-Folder.jpg" data-canonical-src="/Images/Azure-ML-Workbench-Outputs-Model-Folder.jpg" width="70%" height="70%"/><p>

-8. In azure ml workbench select the code file 'model.py' and enter arguments  ---train  in the arguments field and click 'Run'
+8. In azure ml workbench select the code file 'model.py' and enter arguments  --train  in the arguments field and click 'Run'
 Note: model training will take some time complete.
 Once the script has finished running check the model folder inside the azure_ml_outputs folder, the following files should be added to the folder

 <p align="center"><img src="/Images/Azure-ML-Workbench-Outputs-Model-Folder2.jpg" data-canonical-src="/Images/Azure-ML-Workbench-Outputs-Model-Folder2.jpg" width="70%" height="70%"/><p>